bulini/sendit/readme.txt

 = Features =

-* Add a subscription form in your sidebar or pages
+* Add a subscription widget form in your sidebar or pages
-* Mailing list management
+* Mailing list and subscribers management ajax powered in wp-admin
-* Double opt-in subscription
+* Double opt-in subscription widget
 * Custom post type integration
+* Send your posts to your readers with featured image
+* Build and send newsletter within Wordpress
-* SMTP integration
+* SMTP integration (works great with external SMTP services)

 = Premium plugins =

-* Sendit Pro email Template Manager (removed and included for free...)
+* Sendit Pro email Template Manager (removed and included for free from 2.4.0)
 * Sendit Pro Scheduler
-* Sendit Pro Css Inliner
+* Sendit Pro Css Inliner (included for free from 2.4.0)
 * Sendit Pro Csv Export
 * Sendit Pro Google analytics campaign tracker
 * Sendit Pro Woocommerce importer (new from 2.3.7)

 = Changelog =
+* 2.4.0 Big changes and code clean.
+New ajax subscriptions form and new subscribers managements system, datatable removed, and useless js files deleted.
+Template manager and CSS inliner added for free.
 * 2.3.7 Fixes some errors editable subscribers table, datatable to manage and search subscribers and list segmentation tool
 * 2.3.6 Spinner added to send to editor
 * 2.3.5 Global refactoring for send_to_editor in tinymce (ajax powered) and general fixes (Thanks to Lorenzo)